autodesk-platform-services/aps-mcp-server-nodejs/docs/part4-mcp-clients/index.md

 ![Cursor settings](images/cursor-settings.png)

 - Open the **AI Pane**
-- Try various prompts listed at the end of this page
+- Try some of the [example prompts](#example-prompts) listed at the end of this page

 ![Cursor AI pane](images/cursor-ai-pane.png)